-Does Wittenberg have a strong
+Does Wittenberg have a strong Pre-Health professions program?

 Yes!
 Wittenberg is a nationally ranked liberal arts institution with a particular strength in the sciences.
 One reason that our program is so strong is that our students prepare for a health profession in the liberal arts context.
 At Wittenberg, you will learn to think critically, write clearly, and speak effectively.
-While most of our students opt for a major in Biology, Biochemistry/Molecular Biology, or Chemistry, students can choose any of the 20+ majors offered at Wittenberg as long as they take the prerequisite courses for their particular health professional program.
+While most of our students opt for a major in Biology, Biochemistry/Molecular Biology, Chemistry, Psychology, or Exercise Science, students can choose any of the 20+ majors offered at Wittenberg as long as they take the prerequisite courses for their particular health professional program.

 What makes Wittenberg's Pre-Health program distinctive from programs at other schools?